-Herein, the Debtor believes that classes are impaired, and each holder of a Claim within these classes are entitled to vote to accept or reject the Plan.
-The Debtor believes classes are unimpaired claimants and do not possess the right to vote to accept or reject the Plan.
-In addition, the Debtor recognizes classes as holders of priority tax claims, which the Bankruptcy Code treats as non-voting creditors only permitted to object to the Plan.
+Herein, the Debtor believes that Class 1 is impaired, and each holder of a Claim within these classes are entitled to vote to accept or reject the Plan.
+The Debtor believes Classes 2, 3, 4 and 5 are unimpaired claimants and do not possess the right to vote to accept or reject the Plan.
+In addition, the Debtor recognizes the I.R.S., Colorado Department and Revenue and Jefferson County, Colorado Treasurer as holders of priority tax claims, which the Bankruptcy Code treats as non-voting creditors only permitted to object to the Plan.